dexterklui/notes/Computer/Java/solid.md

 - Repetitive
 - Needlessly Complicated - "Over-designed"

+## Four Pillars of OOP

+### 4 Pillars of OOP

+- Abstraction

+  Hiding complex implementation details while exposing only the high level essential features of an object.

+- Encapsulation

+  Binding the data and the code that operates on the data into a single unit.

+- Inheritance

+  A mechanism in which one object acquires all the properties and behaviours of a parent object.

+- Polymorphism

+  The ability of an object to take on many forms.
+The most common use of polymorphism in OOP occurs when a parent class reference is used to refer to a child class object.

+### Polymorphism

+Two types:

+- Overriding - runtime polymorphism
+- Overloading - compile time polymorphism

+You should add `@Override` (without semicolon) annotation above the overriding.

+To access the overridden method, use `super.overriddenMethod()`.

+`final` method doesn't allow subclass to override this method - otherwise there's a compile time error

 ## Single Responsibility

 A class should have only one reason to change.
 Limit the scope of your change.